Stratford, New Hampshire

 Stratford is a town located on the Connecticut River in Coös County, New Hampshire, United States.
-The population was 662 at the 2020 census, down from 746 at the 2010 census.
+The population was 662 at the 2020 census, a decline from the figure of 746 tabulated in 2010.
 Within the town are the villages of North Stratford, Stratford Hollow, and Beatties.
 U.S. Route 3 passes through the center of town, as does the St. Lawrence and Atlantic Railroad, formerly a part of the Grand Trunk Railway.

-Stratford is part of the Berlin, NH–VT Micropolitan Statistical Area.
+Stratford is part of the Berlin, NH-VT Micropolitan Statistical Area.

 The Janice Peaslee Bridge connects Stratford to Maidstone, Vermont.

 History

 Originally granted in 1762 with the name "Woodbury", the town was regranted as Stratford in 1773.

 Geography

 According to the United States Census Bureau, the town has a total area of 206.6 sqkm, of which 205.2 sqkm are land and 1.4 sqkm are water, comprising 0.66% of the town.

 The highest point in Stratford is the summit of Sugarloaf, at 3700 ft above sea level.